Permafrost/Tundra/README.md

 ### tundra.decimal:minimum

-Returns the minimum value in the given list of decimals, optionally rounded to the given precision (number of decimal places) using the given [rounding algorithm].
+Returns the minimum value from the given decimal values, optionally rounded to the given precision (number of decimal places) using the given [rounding algorithm].

 #### Inputs:

-* `$decimals` is a list of decimal values.
+* `$operands` is an `IData` document containing arbitrary elements whose leaf values will be used as operands for this operation.
+  Leaf values can be provided as objects with the following types:
+  * `java.lang.String`
+  * `java.lang.Integer`
+  * `java.lang.Long`
+  * `java.lang.Float`
+  * `java.lang.Double`
+  * `java.math.BigDecimal`
+  * `java.math.BigInteger`
+  Leaf values provided as a `java.lang.String` must be parseable as a decimal number using the [java.math.BigDecimal grammar].
 * `$precision` is an optional number of decimal places to be preserved in the result.
 * `$rounding` is an optional choice of the [rounding algorithm]